bellzei/assignment2-comp3308/report.md

 Accurate diagnosis of diabetes is vital for quick intervention, while automatic detection of room occupancy plays an important role in energy-efficient building control.
 Demonstrating that lightweight learners can achieve a similar accuracy to more sophisticated models would support their use in resource-constrained settings.

-### Data
+## Data
 We are using two datasets: Pima Indian Diabetes Dataset (PID) and Room Occupancy Dataset (RO).

-PID has 8 numeric attributes and 2 classes (yes or no) spanning 768 instances.
-Each instance describes characteristics and test measurements of a patient of  Pima Indian heritage, with the yes/no class referring to whether or not they have diabetes.

-RO has 4 numeric attributes and 2 classes (yes or no) spanning 2,025 instances.
-Each instance describes the sensor readings  (light, temperature, sound and CO2) taken in a room, with the yes/no class referring to whether the room was occupied at the time or not.

-Similarities between the
+We evaluated our classifiers on two datasets:

+Pima Indians Diabetes Dataset: This dataset contains 768 records with 8 numeric attributes and a binary class indicating whether an individual has diabetes ("yes" or "no").
+All participants are female and of Pima Indian heritage, aged 21 or older.
+Attributes include metrics such as glucose concentration, BMI, and blood pressure.

+Room Occupancy Dataset: This dataset contains 2025 records with 4 numeric sensor attributes (temperature, light, sound, CO2) and a binary class indicating room occupancy ("yes" or "no").
+The readings were collected using environmental sensors.

+#### Comparison:

+- Both datasets have numeric attributes and a binary class.

+- The diabetes dataset reflects medical diagnostic data, whereas the occupancy dataset captures temporal environmental conditions.

+- The occupancy dataset has fewer features but more instances, potentially impacting classifier behaviour.

-### Results and Discussion
+## Results and Discussion

 ### Results
 The accuracy results should be presented in the following table where My1NN, My7NN and MyNB are your implementations of the 1NN, 7NN and NB algorithms, and MyEns is your ensemble algorithm combining 1NN, 7NN and NB, evaluated using your stratified 10-fold cross validation.